blahberi/Yandi-Parazi/README.md

 Creates only a single instance of the service implementation, and returns that same single instance every time it is requested.

 ### Scoped
-Is similar to the Singleton creation strategy.
+Is similar to the Singleton lifetime strategy.
 However, instead of having a single global instance, every **Scope** (which will be discussed later) has its own unique instance.

 We can also define custom creation startegies, more on that later.